-NEVADA Evaluation of Clinical Site Preceptor Information Name: Date: Clinical Site: Dates of Rotation Ratings 1 = Does Not Meet 2 = Partially Meets 3 = Meets Expectations 4 = Exceeds Expectations Not Observed Adequate space was provided for the student to see patients and complete relevant work.
-There was adequate time given to see the patient and report relevant findings to the There are a sufficient number of patients to meet program outcomes.
+Evaluation of Clinical Site

+Preceptor Information Name: Clinical Site: Date: Dates of Rotation Ratings 1 = Does Not Meet 2 = Partially Meets 3 = Meets Expectations 4 = Exceeds Expectations Not Observed Adequate space was provided for the student to see patients and complete relevant work.
+There was adequate time given to see the patient and report relevant findings to the preceptor.
+There are a sufficient number of patients to meet program outcomes.
 The setting provides a variety of learning experiences to meet program outcomes.
 The types of patients are varied in age and by types of problem to meet learning objectives.
-The student is given the opportunity to follow-up with patients or disease processes of Diagnostic results are accessible for the student to review.
+The student is given the opportunity to follow-up with patients or disease processes of interest.
+Diagnostic results are accessible for the student to review.
 Support staff is friendly and helpful to the student.
 There is adequate parking at the clinical site.
-The Support Staff were accepting of the student's and their role as
+The Support Staff were accepting of the student's and their role as a Nurse Practitioner Student.